The smooth classification of 4-dimensional complete intersections: The case of odd total degree

-To prove the Sullivan Conjecture for $X_4(\dd)$ when $d$ is odd, we find a new way to compare normal bordism classes for $X_4(\dd)$ and $X_4(\dd')$.
-This is a difficult problem and its solution is one of the main achievements of this paper.
+To prove the Sullivan Conjecture for $X_4(\dd)$ when $d$ is odd, we find a new way to compare normal bordism classes for $X_4(\dd)$ and $X_4(\dd')$, which is one of the main achievements of this paper.
 In particular, we believe that introducing the Hambleton-Madsen \cite{H-M} theory of degree-$d$ normal invariants will provide a new perspective on the Sullivan Conjecture in all dimensions.